kubedb/docs/docs/guides/mongodb/backup/logical/sharding/index.md

 > Note: Stash keeps all the backed up data encrypted.
 So, data in the backend will not make any sense until they are decrypted.

 ## Restore MongoDB Sharding

-In this section, we are going to restore the database from the backup we have taken in the previous section.
-We are going to deploy a new sharded database and initialize it from the backup.
+You can restore your data into the same database you have backed up from or into a different database in the same cluster or a different cluster.
+In this section, we are going to show you how to restore in the same database which may be necessary when you have accidentally deleted any data from the running database.

 **Stop Taking Backup of the Old Database:**